-Since taking ownership of the Vikings in 2005, Mark and his brother Zygi have focused on three primary areas: providing the best game day experience possible for Vikings fans, enhancing the civic and business involvement of the franchise, and bringing a championship to Minnesota.
-Under the Wilfs’ direction, the Vikings have made strides in all facets, including establishing what will be one of the best game day experiences in the NFL following the construction of a state-of-the art multi-use stadium in downtown Minneapolis.
-The stadium, which gained state approval in May 2012, is set to open in 2016 and will give Vikings fans a premier venue while continuing the Vikings proud tradition of home-field advantage.
+The Wilfs have dedicated their focus to three primary areas since taking ownership of the Vikings in 2005; building a winning football team and bringing a Championship to Minnesota, providing the best game day experience possible for Vikings fans, and positively impacting the Minneapolis-St. Paul community and the entire state of Minnesota.
+The Vikings have made strides in all facets, including establishing what will be one of the best game day experiences in the NFL following the construction of a state-of-the art, multi-use U.S. Bank Stadium in downtown Minneapolis.
+The stadium, which gained state approval in May 2012, opened in July 2016 and gives Vikings fans one of the most premiere stadiums in the world in which they can continue the proud tradition of an imposing home-field advantage.

-As the largest construction project in state history, the new stadium will also create thousands of jobs and have a significant economic impact on the region, both during construction and as a multi-use facility capable of hosting more events than any stadium in the country.
+As the largest construction project in state history, the new stadium created thousands of jobs and has had a significant economic impact on the region, both during construction and as a multi-use facility capable of hosting more events than any stadium in the country.

-Wilf served as Honorary Co-Chair of the Minnesota Super Bowl Bid Committee and led conversations with NFL Commissioner Roger Goodell and other NFL owners that resulted in Minnesota being named host of Super Bowl LII on February 4, 2018.
-Minnesota will host the event for the 2nd time, the previous being Super Bowl XXVI on January 26, 1992, and Wilf will continue to serve as Honorary Co-Chair of the Minnesota Super Bowl Host Committee.
+Prior to the stadium’s opening, the facility has already secured two of the world’s marquee sporting events – the Super Bowl and the NCAA Final Four.
+Wilf served as Honorary Co-Chair of the Minnesota Super Bowl Bid Committee and spearheaded conversations with NFL Commissioner Roger Goodell and other NFL owners which led to Minnesota being named host of Super Bowl LII in February 2018.
+Minnesota will host the event for only the second time, the previous being Super Bowl XXVI on January 26, 1992.
+Wilf now serves as Honorary Co-Chair of the Minnesota Super Bowl Host Committee.

-Advocating generous philanthropy and advancing causes with special meaning is standard practice for the Wilfs.
-As a longtime supporter of the Jewish community, Mark and his family are among the largest financial supporters of Yad Vashem, the Holocaust memorial museum in Israel.
-Mark has previously served as the National Campaign Chairman for the Jewish Federations of North America (JFNA) and is currently vice chair of their board of trustees.
-Most recently, he was appointed by JFNA to lead a new initiative that addresses the needs of impoverished Holocaust survivors living in the United States.
+A longtime supporter of the Jewish community, Mark and his family are among the largest financial supporters of Yad Vashem, the Holocaust memorial museum in Israel.
+Mark has previously served as the National Campaign Chairman for the Jewish Federations of North America (JFNA) and was recently appointed by JFNA to lead a new initiative that addresses the needs of impoverished Holocaust survivors living in the United States.

 Throughout their professional lives, the Wilfs have worked tirelessly to treat everyone associated with their businesses as members of the family.
-That structure has led to national prominence in their business ventures with Garden Homes Development, a nationwide leader in retail, commercial and private residential development, and has spilled over into their ownership of the Vikings.
-As lifelong fans of the NFL, Mark brings a deep passion and desire to win a championship with the entire organization and Vikings fans.
+That structure has led to national prominence in their business ventures with Garden Homes Development, a nationwide leader in retail, commercial and private residential development, and has been prominent in their ownership of the Vikings.